-- The trailer tongue weight. - The weight of any other type of cargo or equipment put in or on your vehicle. - The weight of the driver and all passengers.
+- The tongue weight of the trailer. - The weight of any other type of cargo or equipment put in or on your vehicle. - The weight of the driver and all passengers.

 NOTE: Remember that everything put into or on the trailer adds to the load on your vehicle.
-Also, additional factory-installed options, or authorized dealer-installed options, must be considered as part of the total load on your vehicle.
-Refer to the "Tire Safety Information/Tire and Loading Information Placard" in "Starting and Operating" for the maximum combined weight of occupants and cargo for your vehicle.
+Also, additional factory-installed options or dealer-installed options must be considered as part of the total load on your vehicle.
+Refer to the "Tire and Loading Information" placard for the maximum combined weight of occupants and cargo for your vehicle.